Characterizations of sets of finite perimeter using heat kernels in metric spaces: Basic concepts

 Strictly speaking, the definition given in~\cite{Mr} considers ${\rm lip}(u_j)$ instead of $g_{u_j}$.
 However, under our standing assumptions of doubling property and $1$-Poincar\'e inequality, ${\rm lip}(u_j) = g_{u_j}$ $\mu$-a.e. in $X$ (see~\cite{C} or~\cite{HKST}).

 An equivalent definition can be also given by way of the Cheeger differentiable structure by replacing a $1$-weak upper gradient of $u_j$ with its Cheeger derivative.
 We shall say that $u$ has bounded total Cheeger variation if $\|D_c u\|(X)<\infty$.
 A set with Cheeger finite perimeter is a $\mu$-measurable set $E$ such that $\|D_c\chi_E\|(X)<\infty$.
 By the results contained in \cite{C}, it follows that these two definitions are equivalent, in the sense that $C^{-1}\|D_c u\| \leq \|D u\| \leq C\|D_c u\|$.
+For further equivalent definitions of $\|Du \|$, perhaps more fruitful in a metric setting where Poincar\'e inequality and doubling properties may not be available, see~\cite{AD}.

 It follows from a $1$-Poincar\'e inequality that for each $u\in{\rm BV}(X)$

 The factor of $2$ in the ball on the right-hand side follows from the fact that weak limits of measures might charge the boundary of $B_{\lambda r}(x)$.
 In particular, if $E$ is a set of finite perimeter and $u=\chi_E$ we recover the following form of the relative isoperimetric inequality